tvdhout/headers.monster/README.md

 The results on [securityheaders.com](https://securityheaders.com/?q=headers.monster&followRedirects=on) are correct, because they do not use CURL but some automated browser agent (like selenium).

+Without the if-block all headers from the top of the configuration are added in the response as expected.

 This can lead to developers thinking they have everything set up correctly, while this is not the case.